 Psychotherapy is categorized as a form of treatment of psychological, emotional and behavioral disorders in a form of sessions conducted by a trained professional wherein he establishes a relationship with patients in order to eliminate existing symptoms and modifying their behavior and promoting emotional well-being.
 Psychotherapy works with a goal of enhancing personality growth.
 Psychotherapies work even more effectively with medications, if any.
 A Psychotherapist is a mental health professional like a counselor, psychologist or even a psychiatrist trained in a set of therapies used for treating psychological issues.
 Disorders like anxiety, depression, stress related, phobia, eating or sleep related, learning related, trauma, obsessive compulsive disorders (OCD) are commonly treated with psychotherapies.

-Depression is a mood disorder characterized by a pervasively low/sad mood, social withdrawal and decreased sense of pleasure in activities that used to be fun before.
+Depression is a mood disorder characterised by a pervasively low/sad mood, social withdrawal and decreased sense of pleasure in activities that used to be fun before.
 Depression is not age specific and anyone from children to geriatric population can be a victim of this.
 Depression at any stage of life is tough to deal with as it hampers the day to day life of a person, negatively influencing their academic or professional performance, interpersonal relationships and degrading their self-confidence.
-It requires structured treatment plan, positively nurturing environment and ample will power to treat depression along with the help of medications like mood stabilizers and anti-depressants.
-To restore the will and self-esteem in a patient with depression so as to make him ready to help him pull himself out of his state, psychotherapy is the best source of hope.
-Psychotherapy can be personalized and has an individualistic approach so as to cater the need of every client.
+It requires a structured psychotherapy plan for depression that includes a positively nurturing environment and ample will power along with the help of medications like mood stabilisers and antidepressants.
+Psychotherapy for depression aids to restore the will and self-esteem in a patient with depression so as to make him ready to help him pull himself out of his state, psychotherapy is the best source of hope.
+Psychotherapy for depression can be personalised and has an individualistic approach so as to cater the needs of every client.
 Each patient is unique and so are their needs and ways of coping.
 Psychotherapy allows one to heal at his own pace.

 There are different approaches to these therapies namely individualistic, group, family and couples.
-These approaches are selected by the therapist based on the kind of issues that need to be treated and the requirements of the patients.
-Psychotherapies can work in customized ways and ensure emotional empowerment of the patient.
+These approaches and other supportive psychotherapies are selected by the therapist based on the kind of issues that need to be treated and the requirements of the patients.
+Psychotherapies can work in customised ways and ensure emotional empowerment of the patient.
 Psychotherapeutic techniques are effective and are only to be administered by a trained and certified professional.
-Psychotherapies are proven to be as good as mild antidepressants, as a way of treatment for depression.
+Psychotherapies for depression are proven to be as good as mild antidepressants, as a way of treatment for depression.

 Read more :